tiagofrepereira2012/antispoofing.motion/doc/howto.rst

 To get results for specific supports as shown at the first two lines of Table 2, just select the support using the ``--support=hand`` or ``--support=fixed`` as a flag to ``rproptrain.py``.
 At this point, it is adviseable to use different output directories using the ``--output-dir`` flag as well.
+If you need to modify or regenerate Figure 3 at the paper, just look at `antispoofing/ml/perf.py`, which contains all plotting and analysis routines.

 Running the Time Analysis
 -------------------------